All Episodes

 Today we discuss the Camino de Santiago de Compostela—the history, the experience of hiking two routes, the physical and mental revelations that emerge. ***** Our sponsors: ARMRA: an ancient bioactive whole food that can strengthen your immune system.
 Go to http://www.tryarmra.com/DARKHORSE to get 15% off your first order.
 Caraway: Non-toxic & beautiful cookware.
 Save $150 on a cookware set over buying individual pieces, and get 10% off your order at http://Carawayhome.com/DH10 Crowd...

-Hey folks, welcome to the Dark Horse Podcast live stream.
+Hey folks, welcome to the Dark Horse podcast live stream.

-We typically give a number to these live streams consecutively speaking.
+We typically give a number to these live streams, consecutively speaking.

 I couldn't tell you what that number is.

-I know it's in the uh it's in the 290s somewhere.
+I know it's in the 290s somewhere.

 It is, it is, it is.